freiheit-com/fuava_simplebatch/README.md

 # Fuava SimpleBatch
-A Java library that makes implementation of simple, fast and failsafe batch processing jobs nearly trivial.
+A Java library that aims to make implementation of simple, fast and failsafe batch processing jobs nearly trivial.

 It provides many helpers and default implementations for everyday batch processing tasks.